 Have more questions about Massage Cupping?
 Head over to my blog to learn more, and drop me a comment here too!

 About the author: As owner of MindBody Therapeutics located in Philadelphia, William Burton works with clients who have a wide variety of muscular dysfunctions and ailments; athletes, and everyday people who seek relief from stress and injury.
 William has also written a Deep Tissue Massage Manual.
-Learn more about William on his website.

 Comments from original Massamio post: